zircon-tech/cloud-ops-docs/docs/sow-multi-account-strategy.md

 ## 1. Objectives

-* Design and deploy an AWS multi-account landing zone that meets security, operations, and cost-management requirements.
+* To design and deploy an AWS multi-account landing zone that meets security, operations, and cost-management requirements.
 * Enable automated and auditable account provisioning.

 ## 2. In-Scope Activities